Grow Thyself

 In 1606 King James I of England granted a charter to the Virginia Company of London to colonize the American coast anywhere between parallels 34° and 41° north and another charter to the Plymouth Company to settle between 38° and 45° north.
 In 1607 the Virginia Company crossed the ocean and established Jamestown.
 (Assistant)

-Elon Musk as King James VI
+King James VI as Elon Musk

 James Charles Stuart